 Genealogy Databases

 What is a database?
-It is a collection of related information (data) recorded in a structured format, stored on a computer, allowing rapid search and retrieval and if necessary, modification of deleting of data.
+It is a collection of related information (data) recorded in a structured format, stored on a computer, allowing rapid search and retrieval and if necessary, modification or deleting of data.
 Access to the collection of information is via computer software that allows users to access and interact with the data.

 An example would be a collection of every building in a community with its dimensions, value, and location.
 Any citizen or realtor might be able to view this information, but the city auditor could have ability to make changes in the value, add a new building, or remove a building that has been destroyed.